borzh/botrix/README.md

 - After compile:

         Download botrix.zip from home page, unzip it to game directory (hl2mp/tf).
-        Enter to build directory.
-In linux rename libbotrix.so to botrix.so.
         Move botrix.so (botrix.dll) to hl2mp/addons, replacing old files.